BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 completely un-prompted from me haha!
 Love given freely like this feels like winning some kind of game - the teaching game.
 10. Nolan played a lot of games and we found which ones were Fun and which were boring, and which were too hard.
-Eventually we will return and try the games again and see where he stands.
+One day we will return and try the games again and see where he stands.

 ## Why make learning agents in games?